garfix/nli-go/doc/manual/knowledge-engineer/function-reference/control.md

 ## Slot

-(deprecated, do not use!)

 Gets or sets a process slot value.

 Slots are like global variables, in the space of a process.
-They should be used only for a very limited set of slots.
+They should be used only for a very limited set of slots, like `locale`.

     go:slot(locale, 'nl_NL')